TIBCOSoftware/fabrician-apache-cassandra-enabler/README.md

 Testing the Deployment
 --------------------------------------
-* Start an Cassandra Component on Silver Fabric.
+* Start a Cassandra Component on Silver Fabric.
 See the TIBCO Silver Fabric documentation for more information.
 * Note: If you are testing the installation on only one engine you will have to set the MIN_SEED_NODES to 1.
 * You will also have to specify a value for SEED_CONFIG_DIR that will be accessible from all nodes.
 * Connect to the Engine machine.
 Using a cmd (Windows) or a shell (Linux).
 * Change into the directory ENGINE_WORK_DIR/cassandra/bin and run

 ```bash
 ./nodetool -u monitorRole -pw changeit -p 9000 info
 ```